kuzzleio/sdk-csharp/doc/1/controllers/index/set-auto-refresh/index.md

 # SetAutoRefreshAsync

-The setAutoRefresh action allows to set the autorefresh flag for the index.
+The setAutoRefresh action updates the autorefresh flag for the provided index.

 Each index has an autorefresh flag.
-When set to true, each write request trigger a [refresh](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-refresh.html) action on Elasticsearch.
+When set to true, each write request triggers a [refresh](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-refresh.html) action on Elasticsearch.
-Without a refresh after a write request, the documents may not be immediately visible in search.
+Without a refresh after a write request, the documents may not be immediately available in search results.

 :::info
 A refresh operation comes with some performance costs.